valadaptive/fontations/font-codegen/README.md

 - `#[validate(method)]` Provide a method to perform additional pre-compilation validation for this type.
 The method must be manually implemented on the type, with the signature `fn(&self, &mut ValidationCtx)`.
+- `#[little_endian]`: if present, all fields in this table will be assumed to be stored in little-endian byte order (big-endian is the default, as it is used in most OpenType tables).

 #### field attributes
 - `#[nullable]`: only allowed on offsets or arrays of offsets, and indicates